developed by:

-For information on orders for protection, see provisions on Orders for Protection in the Domestic Violence of this Knowledge Module.
+For more information on orders for protection, see provisions on Orders for Protection in the Domestic Violence section of this Module.

 b.
 The written court order releasing the defendant shall contain the court's directives specifically restricting the defendant's ability to have contact with the victim or the victim's friends, co-workers or relatives.
 The clerk of the court or other person designated by the court shall provide a copy of this order to the victim forthwith.